WhatTheDickens/engl340/mod-6/outcomes.md

 ### Before class

 - Read *Walden*, "Visitors," "The Bean-Field," "The Village."
+- Leave a comment in the margin of a passage from *Walden* that's in one of the chapters assigned for 3/3.

 ### In class

 - We'll discuss *Walden* and continue exploring TEI.

-***Class work:*** *In your folder for 3-3, share your journal file for the day with notes about TEI.
-In addition, leave a comment in the margin of a passage from* Walden *that's in one of the chapters assigned for today.*
+***Class work:*** *In your folder for 3-3, share your journal file for the day with notes about TEI.*